utopia-foss/utopia/README.md

 mkdir build
 ```

-Now, enter the build directory and invoke CMake:
+Now, enter the build directory and invoke CMake (and mind the caveats below):

 ```bash
 cd build
 cmake ..
 ```

-**Note:** If you use **MacPorts**, append the location of your Python installation to the CMake command:
+**Note:** If you use **MacPorts**, append the location of your Python installation to the CMake command (this is only required when calling CMake on a clean `build` directory):

 ```bash
 cmake -DPython_ROOT_DIR=/opt/local ..